 In 1277 the 800 m long Corridoio di Borgo was built into the wall.
 Through this corridor the Castle of Sant' Angelo was connected to the Apostolic Palace in the Vatican.
 When the army of emperor Charles V. was plundering Rome, Pope Clemens VII. could escape through the Corridoio di Borgo and hide in the castle.

 Its melodic name is derived from the moment Pope Gregory had a vision in the year 590 AD during a plague epidemic.
 Legend has it that the archangel Gabriel occurred above the mausoleum to proclaim the end of the epidemic.
 When all of the sudden the city began to rehabilitate from the pest soon after Gregory's epiphany, the whole city started believing in this wonder.
 As a sign of gratitude, Pope Pius II. had constructed a chapel on this very place.
 The bronze statue on the top of the building is still reminiscent of this occurrence.
 The marble angel that was decorating the roof so beautifully from 1577 until 1753 can nowadays only be viewed from inside the courtyard.

-- The day pass at Museo Nazionale di Castel Sant Angelo is €12 making it one of the 3 cheapest tourist Attractions in Lazio.
+- The day pass at Museo Nazionale di Castel Sant Angelo is €12 making it the cheapest tourist attraction in Lazio.

 How to get there